Galway West Bye-Election 2026 — Five-Seat Constituency Profile

 Related Ireland data

-For the wider electoral and demographic context: the Electoral Commission Ireland page covers all 43 constituencies and the 2024 boundary review, and the County Galway census profile sets out the full demographic picture.
+For wider context: the Electoral Commission Ireland page covers all 43 constituencies and the 2024 boundary review.
+The County Galway census profile sets out the full demographic picture.

 More IrelandInsights reports